The decisions leaders make shape organizations, cultures, growth trajectories, and ultimately the lives of the people they serve.

 That experience changed how Melissa makes decisions — and eventually, how she helps others make theirs.
 Because she began to see the same pattern everywhere she looked: the most expensive leadership mistakes rarely came from a lack of talent, strategy, or data.
 They came from hidden friction inside the decision-making process itself — signals ignored, decisions revisited, alignment that quietly fell apart once execution began.

-She named that hidden, compounding cost Decision Debt™ — and built the Decision Intelligence Operating System™ to help leaders identify, reduce, and prevent it.
+She named that hidden, compounding cost Decision Debt™ — and built the Leadership Decision Intelligence to help leaders identify, reduce, and prevent it.

 The signal was there before the data confirmed it.
 She just hadn't integrated it.